lesiak/snippets-of-knowledge/AWS.md

 ## Cloud Trail
 - [What Is AWS CloudTrail?](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)
 - [Creating a trail for an organization](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html)
+  > If you have created an organization in AWS Organizations, you can create a trail that logs all events for all AWS accounts in that organization.
+This is sometimes called an organization trail.

 - [Analyzing log data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html)
 - [Tutorial: Log AWS API calls using EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-log-api-call.html)
 - [Monitoring AWS Config with Amazon EventBridge](https://docs.aws.amazon.com/config/latest/developerguide/monitor-config-with-cloudwatchevents.html)